hashicorp/homebrew-tap/README.md

 ## What packages are available?

-With the following commands, you can install the latest version of each product:
+With the following commands, you can install the latest generally available (GA) version of each product:
 ```sh
 # Formulae
 brew install hashicorp/tap/boundary